 While starting a print-on-demand business, there is some factor that you should consider.

-Such factors include the method of printing, the kind of designs you will be dealing with, the items you are to specialize with, best custom t-shirt design software among others.
+Such factors include the method of printing, the kind of designs you will be dealing with, the items you are to specialize with, the best custom t-shirt design software among others.

 There are various t-shirt printing methods revolving around the print-on-demand business.
 Such methods include: